Welcome back, and I want to begin with a couple of statements from people about this book.

 And he drops it, right?

-Because Minton ends up dropping it.
+Because Mitten ends up dropping it.

-But and and it discredits his investigation, and his investigation is pretty much shut down after that.
+And it discredits his investigation, and his investigation is pretty much shut down after that.

 There's pushback against him.

-He loses core packing, the Minton Committee collapses.
+He loses core packing.

 And then later, after it really is too late on these investigations.

-Um that he was getting pushback again, even from his own party against some of this stuff because as we talked about, people understood the principles, and he had a lot of people who did not share his idea that the end justifies a means.
+He had a lot of people who did not share his idea that the end justifies a means.

 And we don't see that today.